 Alll my best to you and your family, I still support you as do millions of others.
 Keep your chin up and expose the true hypocrites like Landis and the USADA!

-Support provided by Walter Claiborne on Jul 5th, 2013.
+This message was contributed by Walter Claiborne on Jul 5th, 2013.

 I will always stand behind you and support you, Lance.
 You accomplished more than anyone in history after an illness that would have killed most people.
 You were better than anyone, and the self-righteous slime who set out to get you are mere insects, while you are a Giant, and you will always remain so.
 I hope you keep inspiring everyone like me, who took up cycling 2 years ago at age 64 to get healthy, which I have done, and now am 50 pounds lighter.
 Not only that but I love cycling and do about 125 miles a week and hope to keep cycling forever.
 I hope to meet you someday.
 God Bless you and keep up your good work any way that you can.

 Support provided by Joseph Poley on Jul 3rd, 2013.